 Plovdiv’s Old Town center has an array of places to eat, and like other cities and larger townships across the country, it has lovely outdoor public parklands.
 Sit a while and watch the locals playing board games, or simply enjoy the surroundings of the lush green lawns and shady trees.

 Day 4 – Bansko (Old Town & Ski Resort) –Blagoevgrad Province Day Trip

 Taking in the sights of the Old Town, experiencing lunch in a local/traditional mehana, and perhaps taking an opportunity to treat oneself for a day spa treatment.

 A 1 ½ hour drive south towards the Bulgarian/Greek border along the A3 and following signs to Bansko, located at the foothills of the Pirin mountains.

 In more recent years, the township of Bansko has grown to become home to one of Bulgaria’s top tourist destinations for snow skiing and snowboarding.
 It’s also fast becoming one of Eastern Europe’s more popular ski resort locations.

-As a ski resort location, Bansko is ideal during the winter months; however, is also a natural haven for outdoor hiking enthusiast during the warmer months in the Pirin National Park.
+As a ski resort location, Bansko is ideal during the winter months; however, it is also a natural haven for outdoor hiking enthusiasts during the warmer months in the Pirin National Park.

 Bansko’s location nestled in the Razlog Valley also provides an abundant supply of water reserves flowing from the many tributaries from the Mesta River and the pristine glacial lakes.
 You can also find plentiful options to enjoy the many hot springs and day spas in Bansko and the surrounding area.